 Duty (or the obligation to be careful)

 A legal obligation imposed on an individual requiring that they adhere to a standard of reasonable care while performing any acts that could foreseeably harm others.
-The question most commonly asked is"Did the defendant (negligent party) owe a duty to the plaintiff (injured party)?"
+The question most commonly asked is "Did the defendant (negligent party) owe a duty to the plaintiff (injured party)?"
 Duty arises in many forms.
 For example, drivers have a duty to all the other drivers on the road to drive in a safe manner.

 Breach of Duty (or failure to be careful)

 After defining the duty, evidence must be introduced to show whether or not the defendant breached the duty with respect to the plaintiff.
-In order to prove this element, you must show that the defendant failed to act a reasonable person would in fulfilling the duty owed to the plaintiff.
+In order to prove this element, you must show that the defendant failed to act like a reasonable person would in fulfilling the duty owed to the plaintiff.

 Causation of Harm